navi25/RestaurantAPI/docs/index.rst

 - `Flask-marshmallow <https://flask-marshmallow.readthedocs.io/en/latest/>`_ - An integration layer for flask and marshmallow.
 - `Marshmallow-sqlalchemy <https://marshmallow-sqlalchemy.readthedocs.io/en/latest/>`_ - This adds additional features to marshmallow.
 - `Sqlite3 <https://www.sqlite.org/index.html>`_ - Database for the project.
 It comes built in with python.
+-   `RedisDB <https://redis.io/>`_ - Key-Value based No-SQL DB to oprimize relational database by improving Read by caching data efficiently.
+-   `Flask-Redis <https://github.com/underyx/flask-redis>`_ - An flask extension of [RedisPy](http://redis-py.readthedocs.io/en/latest/)
+    to easliy used Redis with Python and Flask easily.

 Development Thought process
 ---------------------------